 Tips for Avoiding Mommy Wrist

 While not inevitable, mom wrist is very common.
-And the best way to heal it is to let it rest.
+The best way to heal it is to let it rest.
 (Rest with a newborn?
-Right, Ashley…) But you can make small changes to alleviate strain on your wrists and thumbs.
+Right, Ashley…).
+You can make small changes to alleviate strain on your wrists and thumbs.

-Here are some practical tips you can use to minimize symptoms as soon as you start to notice them.
-Or to try and avoid it altogether.
+Here are some tips you can use to reduce symptoms as soon as you start to notice them, or to try to avoid it altogether.

 Wear a Splint